Does Pool pH Naturally Go Up? Chemistry Facts & Solutions

 Quick Answer: Yes, Pool pH Naturally Rises

-Pool pH naturally increases over time in most pools.
-This upward drift happens because of chlorine sanitization, water aeration from pumps and returns, and bather activity.
+Wondering why your pool pH keeps creeping up no matter what you do?
+The answer is simpler than you think.
+This upward drift happens mainly because water aeration from pumps, returns, and features drives off dissolved carbon dioxide, with bather activity and (to a lesser extent) your sanitizer also playing a part.
 The vast majority of pool owners need to regularly add muriatic acid or sodium bisulfate to lower pH back to the ideal 7.4-7.6 range.

 Why Pool pH Goes Up Naturally